-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 This update revises the model to assess how a lease should be classified and provides guidance for lessees, requiring lessees to present right-of-use assets and lease liabilities on the balance sheet based on the value of discounted future lease payments.
 Lessor accounting is largely unchanged.
-Subsequently, the FASB issued a number of related ASUs, including in July 2018, ASU 2018-11, Leases (Topic 842) Targeted Improvements; in November 2018, ASU 2018-20, Leases (Topic 842): Narrow-scope Improvements for Lessors; and in November, 2019, ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
 This guidance was effective for the Bank for the year ending December 31, 2020.
 The Bank used the modified retrospective transition approach to recognize material leases existing on January 1, 2020 with no adjustment to prior periods presented.
 There were no cumulative effect adjustments required.
-The Bank elected not to reassess prior determinations of whether an existing contract contains a lease, lease clarification, and initial direct costs.
-This update did not have a material effect on the Bank's financial statements.
+The Bank elected not to reassess prior determinations of whether an existing contract contains a lease, lease classification, and initial direct costs.
+Subsequently, the FASB issued in July 2021, ASU 2021-05, Leases (Topic 842): Lessors-Certain Leases with Variable Lease Payments; and in November 2021, ASU 2021-09, Leases (Topic 842): Discount Rate for Lessees That are Not Public Business Entities.
+These updates did not have a material effect on the Bank's financial statements.